Web Development for Beginners >

 A. While you can use the tool of your choice, we recommend that you to stick to the tools we use in this course.
 Once you get the hang of it, you can choose whatever works best for you.

-Q. I didn’t understand the code that we wrote today.
+Q. I didn’t understand the code that we wrote in this tutorial.
 What is h3 and strong?
 How does it work?

 Q. I am getting a ‘Your file was not found’ message on a dark and dull screen